sdiehl/gevent-tutorial/tutorial.md

 non-determinism can creep into your program when you beging to interact with outside services such as sockets and files.
-Thus even though green threads are a form of "deterministic concurrency", they still can experience some of the smae problems that posix threads and processes experience.
+Thus even though green threads are a form of "deterministic concurrency", they still can experience some of the same problems that POSIX threads and processes experience.

 The perennial problem involved with concurrency is known as a *race condition*.
 Simply put is when two concurrent threads